3mcd/javelin/docs-src/content/ecs/effects.md

  const sys_physics = () => {
    const { result, doExpensiveComputation } = effects.worker()

-   if (!result) {
+   if (shouldRun && !result) {
      doExpensiveComputation()
+   }

-   } else {
+   if (result) {
      // do something with result
    }
  }
  ```

- Javelin exports a function `createEffect` which accepts a callback as its first argument.
-This callback receives the active `World` as its first parameter, should define any state (variables) used by the effect, and return a function to be executed each tick.
+Effects are created using the aptly named `createEffect`.
+This function accepts a callback as its first argument.
+The provided callback receives the active `World` as its first parameter, should define any state (variables) used by the effect, and return a function to be executed each tick.

 Below is an effect that will return `false` until the provided duration passes: